Efficient and Effective Adaptation of Multimodal Foundation Models in Sequential Recommendation: Conclusion and Future Work

 \ifCLASSOPTIONcaptionsoff

 \fi

--0.4in \begin{IEEEbiography}[{ }]{Junchen Fu} is a PhD student under the supervision of Prof. Joemon Jose at the School of Computing Science, University of Glasgow.
-Prior to this, he worked as a Research Assistant at Westlake University, where he specialized in modality-based recommender systems.
-He holds an MSc in Computer Science from The Chinese University of Hong Kong, graduating with Dean's List honors.
-He has contributed to several leading AI conferences and journals, including SIGIR, WSDM, MM, and TPAMI.
-His research primarily focuses on enhancing the efficiency of adapting multimodal foundation models for recommender systems. \end{IEEEbiography} -0.4in \begin{IEEEbiography}[{ }]{Xuri Ge} is now a tenure-track assistant professor in the school of artificial intelligence, Shandong University.
+-0.4in \begin{IEEEbiography}[{ }]{Junchen Fu} is a third-year PhD candidate under the supervision of Prof. Joemon Jose at the School of Computing Science, University of Glasgow.
+He has contributed to several leading AI conferences and journals, including ICML, SIGIR, WWW, WSDM, CIKM, MM, CVPR, and TPAMI.
+He also serves as the program committee member and invited reviewer for premier conferences and journals, such as ICLR, SIGIR, KDD, WSDM, CIKM, AAAI, MM, TKDE, TOIS, TMM, and TORS.
+His research primarily focuses on enhancing the efficiency of adapting multimodal foundation models for recommendation. \end{IEEEbiography} -0.4in \begin{IEEEbiography}[{ }]{Xuri Ge} is now a tenure-track assistant professor in the school of artificial intelligence, Shandong University.
 He earned his PhD at the University of Glasgow (UK) and received M.S. degree from Xiamen University (China).
 His current research interests include computer vision, multimodal representation learning, and information retrieval.
-He has contributed to several leading conferences and journals, including NeurIPS, SIGIR, ACM MM, CIKM, WSDM, ACM TIST, and IP\&M, etc. He serves as the PC member and reviewer for conferences and journals, such as NeurIPS, MM, ICLR, TKDE, TOIS, IJCV, etc. \end{IEEEbiography} -0.4in \begin{IEEEbiography}[{ }]{Xin Xin} is now a tenure-track assistant professor in the school of computer science and technology, Shandong University.
-His research interests include machining learning and reinforcement learning for recommender systems and information retrieval.
-He has published more than 30 papers in top-ranking conferences, including SIGIR, IJCAI, ACL, WSDM, ect.
-He also serves as the program committee member and invited reviewer for tire-1 conferences and journals, such as SIGIR, IJCAI, WSDM, ACL, ACM Multimedia, \end{IEEEbiography}
+He has contributed to several leading conferences and journals, including ICML, NeurIPS, SIGIR, ACM MM, CIKM, WSDM, ACM TIST, and IP\&M, etc. He serves as the PC member and reviewer for conferences and journals, such as NeurIPS, ICLR, TKDE, TOIS, IJCV, etc. \end{IEEEbiography} -0.4in \begin{IEEEbiography}[{ }]{Xin Xin} is now a tenure-track associate professor in the school of computer science and technology, Shandong University.
+His research interests include machine learning and reinforcement learning for recommender systems and information retrieval.
+He has published more than 30 papers in top-ranking conferences, including SIGIR, IJCAI, ACL, WSDM, etc. He also serves as the program committee member and invited reviewer for tier-1 conferences and journals, such as SIGIR, IJCAI, WSDM, ACL. \end{IEEEbiography}